ted-spence-avalara/developer-dot/communications/dev-guide/reference/company-data.md

       </tr>
       <tr>
         <td><code>excl</code></td>
-        <td><a href="/communications/dev-guide/reference/exclusion/"><code>[Exclusion]</code></a> Exclusions
+        <td><a class="dev-guide-link" href="/communications/dev-guide/reference/exclusion/"><code>[Exclusion]</code></a> Exclusions
         <br>
-        This is an array of <a href="/communications/dev-guide/reference/exclusion/">Exclusion</a> objects that identify states/provinces/territories where your company is excluded from collecting taxes.
+        This is an array of <a class="dev-guide-link" href="/communications/dev-guide/reference/exclusion/">Exclusion</a> objects that identify states/provinces/territories where your company is excluded from collecting taxes.
 For increased performance, we suggest using a Client Profile with an Exclusion file applied.
         </td>
       </tr>
       <tr>